Birthgap — global fertility and the timing of parenthood

 Children per mother (CPM)

 The average number of children per mother in North Macedonia is 2.30 (2024).
 The average is higher than in 2023 (up 0.09).
 Over the past five years, CPM has been rising, averaging 2.21.
 Compared with the long-run norm from the 2020s (2.21), mothers in North Macedonia are now having higher by about 0.09 children on average.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Children per Mother (CPM) over the decades